12lholt/mbai-417-data-systems/data-models-databases/data-models-databases.md

 * Submit url for the assignment via [canvas](https://canvas.northwestern.edu/courses/160099/assignments/988109)
 * Please include the names of your pair or triple in the submission

-[Floating point info]() some info on floating point oddities and how to perform a cast in postgreSQL which will be helpful for the homework assignment
+[Floating point info](https://github.com/brook-miller/mbai-417-data/blob/main/data-models-databases/homework/floating_point_oddities.ipynb) some info on floating point oddities and how to perform a cast in postgreSQL which will be helpful for the homework assignment

 [Reflection Topic Assignments & Due Dates](https://canvas.northwestern.edu/courses/160099/assignments) - I created groups and added a reflection assignment to each group in canvas with the appropriate due date.
 Please reach out over email / class if you do not have a reflection assignment or if there seem to be problems.
+[Reflection Template](https://github.com/brook-miller/mbai-417-data/blob/main/Reflection%20Template.ipynb)

 ## Probably Helpful
 [Slides](https://github.com/brook-miller/mbai-417-data/blob/main/data-models-databases/data-models-databases.pdf)